 Paul earned a master of science degree in molecular microbiology and immunology from the Hopkins Bloomberg School of Public Health, and he received a B.A. from Swarthmore College with a double major in biochemistry and religion.
 He has worked on the development of transgenic Plasmodium parasites for experimental malaria vaccines as a visiting scholar at Hopkins.
 In Zambia, he researched flavivirus transmission in wild mosquitoes as a recipient of the Simpson student award in tropical disease field research and of a Hopkins Global Health Field Research Award.

-Eleanor currently serves as an attorney at the Consumer Financial Protection Bureau.
+Eleanor is a special assistant to the California Attorney General.
+Previously, she served as an attorney at the Consumer Financial Protection Bureau.
 Eleanor holds a B.A. from Wellesley College and J.D. from UC Berkeley School of Law.
 During law school, she led the UAEM chapter at UC Berkeley, organized the annual conference and other gatherings, and served on the Coordinating Committee.

 Justin Mendoza, MPH, is currently an Organizer for Public Citizen’s Access to Medicines Program.
 As an organizer he works to mobilize a consumer-led movement against prescription drug corporations’ power in the legislative process.
 In his work, he aspires to build a broad-based movement that turns the tide on Big Pharma’s power in politics.
 Prior to Public Citizen, Justin was a Community Organizer and Policy Analyst for Partners In Health, where he worked to implement strategic advocacy and fundraising campaigns with a network of more than 600 volunteers from 33 states.